700xp/Tinkoff_python/README.md

 Project for course from Tinkoff.
 Written with Jupiter notebook.

 The project analyzes user data using various analytical methods.
-All details are described in the file with code
+All details are described in the file with code.

-required libraries to start locally: numpy, pandas, matplotlib
+required libraries to start locally:
+Numpy, Pandas, Matplotlib.